-Habitat Assessment Guidelines/Methods
+Habitat Assessment

-Areas within and at least 300ft around the project area need to be identified that are most likely to support timber rattlesnakes (e.g., talus slopes, scree areas, boulder fields, rocky outcrops, rocky right-of-ways).
+If a timber rattlesnake habitat assessment has not been conducted, areas within and at least 300ft around the project area need to be identified that are most likely to support timber rattlesnakes (e.g., talus slopes, scree areas, boulder fields, rocky outcrops, rocky right-of-ways).
 Although search ranges will vary with project location and size, in general, a search range should include the entire project area (including temporary and permanent impacts) and a minimum of 300ft from the project boundary.
-Results of the habitat assessment, if needed, should be recorded on the Timber Rattlesnake Habitat Assessment Form (2-11-10).
+Results of the habitat assessment, if needed, should be recorded on the Timber Rattlesnake Habitat Assessment Form (2-11-10), which should be requested from the Division of Environmental Services.
+Presence/absence surveys are to target areas that have been identified as potential hibernacula/den and/or gestation/basking habitats and have a high potential to support timber rattlesnakes.